absrp/interseismic_coupling_compilation/README.md

 <!-- GETTING STARTED -->
 ## Getting Started

 The data is contained in xlsx file.
-It currently contains the distribution of interseismic coupling in Stevens and Avouac (2015) and Chlieh et al. (2008) only but will be expanded to incorporate additional datasets.
+The spreadsheet will slowly be expanded to incorporate additional datasets.
 The coupling maps for each subduction zone in the xlsx file can be plotted by running the interseismic_coupling_plotter Jupyter Notebook.

 Subduction zones and compilation reference: